m0xpd/STRACHEY/README.md

 So - channel B has a generally reduced pitch span compared to channel A (as there is no octave extension added via SPAN) and there is no variation introduced by permutation.
 It also has less dense onsets; it samples notes from the set of pitches within the fundamental range of channel A's pitch distribution on a rhythmic sub-pattern of variable DENSITY.
 It is paricularly useful for forming bass or melody against a fuller, arpeggiated 'continuo' from channel A.

+# Permuting the Weights of a Step Sequencer

 The idea of introducing permutation between the gates and weights of a Random Looping Sequencer is (as far as I'm aware) a new idea.